Online metric algorithms with untrusted predictions: Experiments

 In order to obtain synthetic predictions, we first compute the optimal offline policy, using dynamic programming.
 Then, for an error parameter $p$, for each request we follow the policy with probability $1-p$, and do the opposite with probability $p$.

-We consider the following algorithms: the Work Function algorithm~\citep{BorodinLS92, BorodinEY1998}, of competitive ratio of $3$ in this setting ($2n-1$ in general); \ftp, defined in \Cref{sec:mts} (in case of ties in \Cref{eq:ftp-def}, we follow the prediction); and the deterministic and randomized combination of the two above algorithms (with the same $\epsilon$ and $\gamma$ as previously) as proposed in \Cref{sec:mts}.
+We consider the following algorithms: the Work Function algorithm~\citep{BorodinLS92, BorodinEY1998}, of competitive ratio of $3$ in this setting ($2n-1$ in general); \ftp, defined in Section~\ref{sec:mts} (in case of ties in Equation~\ref{eq:ftp-def}, we follow the prediction); and the deterministic and randomized combination of the two above algorithms (with the same $\epsilon$ and $\gamma$ as previously) as proposed in Section~\ref{sec:mts}.

-\Cref{fig:MTS} presents the competitive ratios we obtained.
-We can see that the general MTS algorithms we propose in \Cref{sec:mts} allow to benefit from good predictions while providing the worst-case guarantee of the classical online algorithm.
-The deterministic combination is comparable to the best of the algorithms combined.
-Quite surprisingly, the randomized combination performs even better, even when predictions are completely random.
-A likely reason for this phenomenon is that the randomized combination, when following at the moment the Work Function algorithm, overrides its choice with non-zero probability only when Work Function makes a non-greedy move.
-This makes the combined algorithm more greedy, which is beneficial in the case of the ice cream problem.
+Figure~\ref{fig:MTS} presents the competitive ratios we obtained.
+We can see that the general MTS algorithms we propose in Section~\ref{sec:mts} allow to benefit from good predictions while providing the worst-case guarantee of the classical online algorithm.
+The deterministic and randomized combinations are comparable to the best of the algorithms combined, and improve upon them when both algorithms have a similar performance.